 This is a great place for the whole family with easy, rolling terrain.
 The trail is an old road that ends at Beaver Lake in 2.1 miles.
 This is the site of the old Wilcox Hotel and sawmill.
 Both are long gone, but this is still an easy walk on a wide road with open glens around the lake.

-Location: A 12-mile drive into the Moose River Recreation Area from the Limekiln entrance in Inlet.
+Beaver Lake Trailhead is located at the end of a short spur road off the Otter Brook Road.
+A 12-mile drive into the Moose River Recreation Area from the Limekiln entrance in Inlet.
 Continue on the main road to the big "T" and turn right.
 Follow that for 1.3 miles to the Beaver Lake trailhead on the right, just over the Moose River Bridge.
 The actual trailhead is roughly 0.2 mile down the small side road.
 Depending on its condition it might be best to park along the main road.
 The access road has a gravel and dirt surface.

 Distance: 2.1 miles one way to the lake.